-To make your own personal SWOT analysis in Lucidchart, start from the SWOT Analysis example template.
+As one can see, making a personal SWOT analysis diagram is simple and easy to do, especially with Lucidchart.
+Use this guide on SWOT analysis diagrams to familiarize yourself and get started.
 Think about the problem you are trying to solve or the new situation you face.
 Are you trying to overcome an interpersonal misunderstanding, or save for a vacation to Europe?
 Are you applying for an entry-level job or to grad school?
 Are you setting a goal for the new year or assessing a failed project?
 Narrowing your focus can help you make more useful SWOT diagrams.

 SWOT analysis charts tend to be structured, in the form of bullet points.
 Feel free to link a bullet point to a website, a photo gallery, or anything else you find useful.
 You can also make your diagram look great by customizing its colors and typefaces.